PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-07 18:20:26
+Last updated: 2024-04-07 18:21:01
-Random Quote: If there was any shame in a dude getting a pedicure I don't think there would've been a feature about it in Details magazine. - Barney Stinson
+Random Quote: Ted: "Barney, I don't know if the oven is deep enough.
+Plus, it's a display made of cardboard."Barney: "Huh.
+I should probably disconnect the gas." - Barney Stinson